davidbalbert/iso2next/README.md

 ISO 9660:
 - Reading files and directories.
-- Rock Ridge (POSIX extensions), including permissions, symlinks and device nodes.
+- Rock Ridge (POSIX extensions, long file names), including permissions, symlinks and device nodes.
-- Joliet (Unicode extensions).
+- Joliet (UTF-16, long file names).

 Joliet is generally more common on Windows and not used here.
-Rock Ridge
+I implemented it before Rock Ridge because I didn't realize this was the case 😅.

 NeXT (Disklabel + UFS):
 - Reading files and directories.